 What Are CPT Codes Anyway?

-In other words, CPT codes are a way to make sure everyone in the healthcare system speaks the same language.
+Just like using that trusty Spanish dictionary to build a bridge between you and that steaming pile of fried brothy corn tortillas — anybody else getting hungry here? — these CPT codes are a way to make sure everyone in the healthcare system speaks the same language.
 So if you’re getting a general check-up from your physician, the corresponding code is 99213 or 99214.
 Easy as pie!
 (Er, theoretically.)

 There are three categories of CPT codes:

 Procedures, services, devices, and drugs, including vaccines

 Category III code: